Firefox Monitor - Frequently asked questions

 Firefox Monitor searches for your email in publicly-available data breaches back to 2007.

-Can I use Firefox Monitor on other browsers like Chrome, Safari?
+Can I use Firefox Monitor on other browsers like Chrome or Safari?

 Yes.
 Firefox Monitor works on all browsers.
-You can create a Firefox Account on any browser.
+You can create a Firefox account on any browser, and we’ll monitor your email for data breaches.

 How comprehensive is Firefox Monitor’s breach database?